paulissoft/pato-gui/docs/index.md

-This is the documentation for the Oracle Tools GUI.
+This is the documentation for the Paulissoft Application Tools for Oracle (PATO) GUI.

 # Introduction

-The [Oracle Tools GUI](https://github.com/paulissoft/oracle-tools-gui) is a utility to invoke Maven according the guidelines described in the [Oracle Tools documentation](https://paulissoft.github.io/oracle-tools).
+The [Paulissoft Application Tools for Oracle (PATO) GUI](https://github.com/paulissoft/pato-gui) is a utility to invoke Maven according the guidelines described in the [PATO documentation](https://paulissoft.github.io/oracle-tools).